ltiao/zalando-classification/README.md

 In the last model (**GPC**), exact posterior inference is not tractable, especially given with size of the dataset.
 While approximate methods are available, it is left outside the scope of this solution set.
-I felt it deserved a special mention nonetheless since it is of particular interest for this problem — it is capable of capturing complex dependencies between features (which is important according to Hint 2), and comes with a principled approach feature selection when Automatic Relevance Determination (ARD) kernels are used.
+I felt it deserved a special mention nonetheless since it particularly suitable for this problem — it is capable of capturing complex dependencies between features (which is important according to Hint 2), and comes with a principled approach feature selection when Automatic Relevance Determination (ARD) kernels are used.

 ### **Multi-layer Perceptron**

-Multi-layer Perception with two hidden layers and a “rectangular-shape” (number of hidden units are constant across all hidden layers).
+We obtained decent results with Multi-layer Perceptions (MLPs).
+In particular, we considered a simple family of MLPs with "rectangular-shapes" (number of hidden units are constant across all hidden layers).
+We primarily experimented with 2 hidden layers each with 64 hidden units, and ReLU activations.

-*k*-fold cross-validation with *k=3*

-since each model takes approximately 20 mins to train for 50 epochs, and we need to train a separate model for each fold, we limit k to a modest value k=3
+We assessed our model with *k*-fold cross-validation.
+Since each model takes approximately 20 mins to train for 50 epochs, and we need to train a separate model for each fold, we limit *k* to a modest value of *k=3*.

+Across cross-validation folds, with slight variations on hyperparameters such as optimizer parameters, we were able to consistently achieve a validation accuracy of around 94% as shown in the learning curve plots below.
+The *hue* represents different optimizers/parameters; the top row shows the train accuracy over epochs while the bottom row shows the validation accuracy;
 the *solid lines* denotes the mean accuracy across folds while the *shaded error bands* denotes the standard deviation.

 ![Results](results-2.hires.png)

+We experimented with different data pre-processing methods such as normalization and whitening (standardization), but these mostly had deleterious effects on performance.
+The same was true for regularization methods such as weight decay and Dropout, which worsened performance by as much as 10%, and for layer normalization techniques such as Batch Normalization.

 ## Usage